jmietola/sensor-service/README.md

 # TODOs

-    Add API GATEWAY should be implemented so that we could serve different clients and protocols as well.
+    API GATEWAY should be implemented so that we could serve different clients and protocols as well.

     Add Docker.